Tuition and Fees

 Late Registration Fee $100

 *All matriculating undergraduate and graduate students are required to be enrolled in a medical insurance plan.
 Each student must provide proof of insurance and/or participate in the Academy-sponsored medical insurance plan.
-A brochure outlining the various benefits of this plan is mailed to all matriculating students with the fall term bill in July.
-Students should note that the rejection deadline is August 15 in order to have the charge removed from the bill.
+Students should note that the rejection deadline is August 1 in order to have the charge removed from the bill.
 Students and/or their families are responsible for notifying Health Services of any changes.
 These processes are all done through the portal.

 In addition to the fees listed above, the Academy charges certain fees relating to students’ specific courses.
 A complete schedule of fees is available in Room 212, Leavitt Hall.
 Current examples include the following: